 The only way you can really fix this is with time and practice.
-Thankfully, there’s some handy tools that you can utilize within Valorant itself to help getting used to aiming at head height.
+Thankfully, there’s some handy tools that you can utilize within Valorant itself to help to get used to aiming at head height.

 In the Shooting Range, you can run through a shooting test to get used to the character model sizes.
 You can either challenge yourself by doing the test — where enemies appear one-by-one at a set speed — or you can run through a practice run.
 Try and complete these challenges using one-taps only, practicing your trigger discipline and your first shot accuracy.

 The practice run is handy for trying to keep up aim over extended periods of time, bouncing from one target to the next.
 Meanwhile, the test is good for testing reaction times and your flicks.
-You can adjust your sensitivity up or down with the interactive display in front of you, if you notice you are missing targets consistently.
+You can adjust your sensitivity up or down with the interactive display if you notice yourself missing targets consistently.

 While the in-game practice mode is good, it can only do so much.
-If you really want to take your aim to the next level, you’ll want to use an aim trainer.
+If you really want to take your aim to the next level, you’ll want to use 3D Aim Trainer.

 - Read more: 5 features Valorant desperately needs

-Using it on a daily basis is key too.
+Using this program on a daily basis is key, too.
 It’s one thing to use an aim trainer once and be done with it.
-But if you want to get noticeable, long-lasting results, you want to throw yourself into an aim trainer for at least 15 minutes every day.
+But if you want to get noticeable, long-lasting results, you want to throw yourself into an 3D Aim Trainer for at least 15 minutes every day.
 Like any skill, practice makes perfect.